day50-dev/wget-js-sites/README.md

 `wget` and `curl` can't deal with Javascript.
 You know this, I know this, the whole internet knows this.

-Why do we have to write code to `wget -rc` a site with Javascript?
+Why do we have to write code to `wget -r` a site with Javascript?
 So stupid.

 Finally, here is a **wget for SPAs and JS sites.** About fucking time.